Francisco de Bobadilla: Early years

-Francisco Fernández de Bobadilla was born between 1445 and 1450 in Bobadilla, Kingdom of Castile.
+Francisco de Bobadilla was born between 1445 and 1450 in Medina del Campo, Valladolid, Kingdom of Castile.
 In 1480 he was named knight commander of the Order of Calatrava in Auñón, Berninches, Castellanos y El Collado, which indicates that he was between 30 and 35 years old and possessed of some social standing, as this position would not have been given to someone young.
 In Auñón, residents revolted against his policies, including making attempts on his life.

 Judge

 On 21 May 1499, the Catholic Monarchs of Spain named him as a judge with orders to investigate reports from Hispaniola, namely numerous complaints about the policies of Christopher Columbus and his brothers which included accusations that they accepted bribes, enslaved the natives, under-paid the quinto real for pearls and gold, mishandled the rebellion of Francisco Roldán, and that they had committed treason.

 Investigation of Columbus and his brothers

 Bobadilla set sail for Hispaniola at the beginning of June, arriving on 23 August 1500.
 He brought with him 500 men and 14 Amerindians who had previously been Columbus' slaves, and who were now being returned to their home.
-Once in Santo Domingo he met with Giacomo Columbus, younger brother of Christopher, who was governing the island at that time because of Christopher being in La Vega.
+Once in Santo Domingo he met with Giacomo Columbus, youngest brother of Christopher, who was governing the island at that time because of Christopher being in La Vega.
 Shortly after the meeting began, Bobadilla ordered Giacomo to leave the fortress in which he was living, but Giacomo refused to recognize Bobadilla's authority, believing his brother Christopher's to be superior.

-Fernandez de Bobadilla began his investigation, basing it on the accusations that had made their way to the Spanish crown, and he gathered a large number of complaints against Giacomo and Christopher.
+Francisco de Bobadilla began his investigation, basing it on the accusations that had made their way to the Spanish crown, and he gathered a large number of complaints against Bartholomew, Giacomo, and Christopher.
 He reputed that their governance had been disastrous, with serious abuses of authority, and was angry at them for hanging five Spaniards who had committed atrocities against the natives.
 Bobadilla then ordered the arrest of both brothers and that they be taken to Spain.
 He also seized all assets belonging to the two.

 The neutrality and accuracy of the accusations and investigations of Bobadilla toward Columbus and his brothers have been disputed by historians, given the anti-Italian sentiment of the Spaniards and Bobadilla's desire to take over Columbus' position.